Fa-Alsuqayri/MovieSentimentScope/README.md

-# MovieSentimentScope
-A custom Transformer model built from scratch in PyTorch to classify IMDB movie reviews for the CineScope recommendation system.
-# SentimentScope: Transformer-Based Sentiment Analysis

 A PyTorch-based sentiment analysis model built completely from scratch to classify IMDB movie reviews as positive or negative[cite: 1, 2].
 This project demonstrates the inner workings of Transformer architectures and natural language processing (NLP) pipelines.

 ## Project Overview